hmchen47/DataScience/AppliedDS-UMich/4-TextMining/04-Modeling.md

 + `wordnet` class
     + Init Signature: `wordnet(root, omw_reader)`
-    + Docstring: A corpus reader used to access wordnet or its variants.
+    + Docstring: A corpus reader used to access wordnet or its variants
     + Methods:
         + `__init__(root, omw_reader)`: Construct a new wordnet corpus reader, with the given root directory.
         + `all_lemma_names(pos=None, lang='eng')`: Return all lemma names for all synsets for the given part of speech tag and language or languages.
 If pos is not specified, all synsets for all parts of speech will be used.